kalekdev/uni/semester-1/lineare-algebra/notes.typ

 == Diagonal Matrices
 _Diagonal Matrix_ - A matrix with 0 entries everywhere except the diagonal.

-They are very useful in applications as multiplying by a diagonal matrix targets a specific row:
+They are very useful in applications as multiplying by a diagonal matrix only affects the same row:
 $
   mat(
   a_1, 0, 0;